 The European Union (EU), faces a lot of uncertainty after the Brexit vote.
 It survived the Greek financial crisis back in 2013, however that problem seems to be back on the table, the (EU) is not likely to collapse in the next 12 to 24 months, nevertheless the internal tensions are increasing with some countries demanding a referendum on whether to stay or leave.
 What will the (EU) look like in five years, will it grow and prosper or will it get smaller.

-The German GDP growth is forecast to be 1.6% in the 2nd half of 2017, unemployment is currently 4.4%.
+The German GDP growth is forecast to be 1.6% in the 2nd half of 2017, unemployment is currently 3.9%.
 Germany’s Chancellor Angela Merkel is facing continued resistance to her migration policy, however despite this she has recently announced that she will seek a fourth term in 2017.
 Germany is the largest economy in the Euro Zone, slow or marginal growth appears to be on the cards for the 2nd half of 2017, the issue of resettlement the 1.5+ million refugees from the Middle East & North Africa is still an ongoing issue.
-German construction activity in the 2nd half of 2017 is expected to be unremarkable.
-Economic growth in Italy, France, Spain, Sweden, Portugal & the Netherlands is expected to be flat for the remainder of 2017, as the Eurozone financial & political challenges continue.
-The Euro is forecast to trade in the 1.05 to 1.15 to the US Dollar in the 2nd half of 2017.
-The British economy & its construction sector has weathered the “Brexit” storm & is improving from its short post-Brexit dive.
+German construction activity in the 2nd half of 2017 is expected to be slow.

+The Eastern European construction sector will continue to be a depressed market, the continuing Ukrainian standoff is the main reason for this situation.
+Economic growth in Italy, France, Spain, Sweden, Portugal & the Netherlands is projected to be flat for the remainder of 2017, as the Eurozone financial & political challenges continue.
+The Euro is forecast to trade in the 1.10 to 1.18 to the US Dollar in the 2nd half of 2017.
+The British economy & its’ construction sector has weathered the “Brexit” storm & is improving from its short post-Brexit dive.
 The British housing market is now starting to trend upwards again as we move into the 2nd Q of 2017.